 Articles of Association of Wallenius Wilhelmsen Logistics ASA

 Article 1 – Name

-The name of the company is Wallenius Wilhelmsen Logistics ASA.
+The name of the company is Wallenius Wilhelmsen ASA.
 The company is a public limited liability company.

 Article 2 – Registered Address

 The company has its registered address in the municipality of Bærum.

 The objective of the company is to engage in shipping, maritime services, aviation, industry, commerce, finance business, brokerage, agencies and forwarding, to own or manage real estate, and to run business related thereto or associated therewith.
 This may take place in a direct manner, or in an indirect manner by way of guarantee, share subscription, or in other ways.